EllaBrands/stanDev/Complex-ODE-Based-Models.md

 ## Event Handler

 Event Handler should be able to:

-(a) augment the schedule so that it contains all the events that alter the state of the system (b) apply a solution operator to each event of the augmented event schedule (c) return the predicted quantities for at all events of the original event schedule
+1. augment the schedule so that it contains all the events that alter the state of the system
+2. apply a solution operator to each event of the augmented event schedule
+3. return the predicted quantities for at all events of the original event schedule

 State Changers:
 * discontinuous change in quantity (bolus dosing)